p2/OAuth2/README.md

         "token_uri": "https://authorize.smartplatforms.org/token",
         "scope": "profile email",
         "redirect_uris": ["myapp://oauth/callback"],   // don't forget to register this scheme
-        "keychain": false,  // if you DON'T want keychain integration ] as OAuth2JSON         // the "as" part may or may not be needed
+        "keychain": false,     // if you DON'T want keychain integration "title": "My Service"  // optional title to show in views ] as OAuth2JSON            // the "as" part may or may not be needed
     ```

-2. Create an `OAuth2CodeGrant` instance. **Optionally**, set the `onAuthorize` and `onFailure` closures **or** just the `afterAuthorizeOrFailure` closure to keep informed about the status.
+2. Create an `OAuth2CodeGrant` instance.
+    **Optionally**, set the `onAuthorize` and `onFailure` closures **or** just the `afterAuthorizeOrFailure` closure to keep informed about the status.
     Note that _afterAuthorizeOrFailure_ gets called immediately after either _onAuthorize_ or _onFailure_.
     Hence, unless you have a reason to, you don't need to set all three callbacks.

     ```swift
     let oauth2 = OAuth2CodeGrant(settings: settings)
-    oauth2.viewTitle = "My Service"      // optional
     oauth2.onAuthorize = { parameters in
         println("Did authorize with parameters: \(parameters)")
     }